-Lighting fixtures can do a lot in improving the ambience around your pool.
+Lighting fixtures can do a lot in improving the ambiance around your pool.
 But putting them underwater?
 Now that’s something that will definitely make your pool much more interesting and inviting come night time.
 There are plenty of lighting options available in the market, and two of these are flush-mounted and surface-mounted underwater pool lights.

 Flush-mounted Underwater Pool Lights